PLSysSec/haybale/README.md

 ## Documentation

-Full documentation for the `master` branch of `haybale` can be found [here](https://PLSysSec.github.io/haybale), and should mostly also apply to this branch (at least as of this writing), but there is no guarantee that the two will perfectly line up.
-In any case, you can always generate local documentation for your exact version of `haybale` with `cargo doc --open`.
+Full documentation for the `master` branch of `haybale` can be found [here](https://PLSysSec.github.io/haybale), but there will be some differences between those docs and the `llvm-8` branch (see "Compatibility" below).
+Instead, you can always generate local documentation for your exact version of `haybale` with `cargo doc --open`.

 ## Compatibility

 You're looking at the `llvm-8` branch of `haybale`, which only supports LLVM 8.
 The `master` branch of `haybale` currently only supports LLVM 9.
-This `llvm-8` branch is approximately at feature parity with `haybale` version 0.2.0, as of this writing.
+This `llvm-8` branch is approximately at feature parity with `haybale` version 0.2.1, and will likely be stuck at that point indefinitely unless there is demand for additional features.
-However, there is no promise that future `haybale` features will be backported to the `llvm-8` branch.
+If there is a particular feature you would like backported to the `llvm-8` branch, please open an issue to discuss!

 `haybale` works on stable Rust, and requires Rust 1.36+.